Pulled Chicken and Gouda Grilled Cheese

 - Using two forks, pull the thighs into shreds and transfer to a mixing bowl.
 Add the sauce, combine well and use for sandwiches, dips, etc.

-Just keep in mind that it does have a slight sweetness, so you'll want to be sure the flavors are a match.
+Just keep in mind that it does have a slight sweetness, so when you add it to another dish, you'll want to be sure the flavors are a match.